Veterans Entrepreneurial Training and Counseling (59.044)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+This program is excluded from coverage under 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 Applicants will submit proposals based on a request for proposal (RFP).
-The RFP may request that the applicant apply for a grant or contract.
+The RFP may request that the applicant apply for a cooperative agreement.
 This will be made clear at the time of the RFP is issued.
 Instructions for applying will be contained in the RFP document.
-No unsolicited proposal will be considered for this program.

 Award Procedure